Cove, Scottish Borders

 Cove is a village in the Scottish Borders area of Scotland, 18 mi northwest of the Scotland/England border.
 It is about 36 mi southeast of Edinburgh and 8 mi from Dunbar.
 Cove is close to Cockburnspath, Dunglass, Innerwick, Oldhamstocks, Bilsdean, and, further afield, Dunbar and Eyemouth.
 The climate is typical for Scotland, with cold, wet winters and variable summer weather, with days of rain and days of temperatures over 20 C.

 The nearest railway station is Dunbar, which is on the main East Coast line from London Kings Cross to Edinburgh.
 There are regular trains both from Dunbar to Edinburgh and southwards to Berwick-upon-Tweed.
 The nearest bus station is in Cockburnspath which takes passengers north to Edinburgh terminating at St Andrews Square, and southwards, terminating in Berwick.

 The rocks that form the approach to the harbour are limestones and sandstones of Carboniferous age.
 They dip sharply to the N/NW due to the downthrust of the Cove fault about 1/2 mi southeast.
 Beyond the fault, older strata of the Old Red Sandstone of Devonian age can be seen.

 The natural harbour was improved in 1831 by the building of a breakwater.
-Access is via a 100 metre tunnel that runs theough the roack.
+Access is via a 100 metre tunnel that runs through the rock.
 As of Summer 2024 funding is being raised for repairs to the breakwater, which has suffered storm damage on one end.